Pride Amsterdam: LGBT in Netherlands

 The Netherlands shows a very high level of social acceptance to the LGBT community.
-Through the years, social acceptance towards LGBT groups has been increasing and the Netherlands received top rankings in several surveys into the attitude towards LGBT groups, relative to a number of other European countries such as Spain, the United Kingdom, etc. The tolerant attitude of different groups of Dutch people can be seen in some aspects of how the public view LGBT people, acceptance of equal rights for LGBT people, the visibility of the LGBT community and construction of networks of LGBT groups.
+Through the years, social acceptance towards LGBT groups has been increasing, and the Netherlands received top rankings in several surveys into the attitude towards LGBT groups, relative to a number of other high ranking European countries such as Spain and the United Kingdom.
+In 2001, it became the first country in the world to legalise same-sex marriage.
+The tolerant attitude of different groups of Dutch people can be seen in some aspects of how the public view LGBT people, acceptance of equal rights for LGBT people, the visibility of the LGBT community and construction of networks of LGBT groups.
 For example, the Netherlands has the highest ranking in support for LGBT groups having the freedom to pursue their desired lifestyles, and feel most comfortable with LGBT political leaders.

 The attitude of the Dutch towards lesbians, gays and bisexuals is more open than that towards transgender people.
 This is also common in other European societies, which is caused by transgender people being less common than the LGB people, and therefore people being more likely to have more LGB friends or acquaintances than transgender friends or acquaintances.
 In the Netherlands, more than 75% of the interviewees revealed that they had LGB friends and hold a positive stance towards homosexuality while less than 10% of the interviewees revealed that they had transgender friends or acquaintances.

 The general view of the Dutch Society towards LGBT is positive and people support and are open to promoting the equalities and freedom of LGBT community.